Patterns & Spells, installation view, Sarah Shepard Gallery, 2019

-In tandem with my studio practice, in recent years I’ve generated several projects to bolster civic engagement in the United States.
-Art for Democracy began in 2017 with an anti-hate campaign for the City of Berkeley and dovetailed into a national public art initiative to boost voter engagement across the country, currently carried out as a collaboration with visual artist and graphic designer, Hope Meng.
-Together we produce a series of public messages every election cycle in the form of physical posters, billboards, free downloadable files, and images that are widely shared on social media that encourage people to vote for meaningful reasons, rather than a single party or candidate.
-To date, hundreds of thousands of posters have been distributed for free in over 100 cities and posters from our archives have been collected by the Oakland Museum of California, the San Francisco Museum of Modern Art and the History Collection at the San Francisco Public Library.
-The project will adapt and continue for the long haul.
+Alongside my studio work, in recent years I’ve generated several civically engaged practice projects, forming Art for Democracy in 2017 with an anti-hate campaign for the City of Berkeley that dovetailed into a national public art initiative in 2018.
+The project is currently carried out as a collaboration with visual artist and graphic designer, Hope Meng.
+Together we produce a series of public messages each election cycle that encourage voter participation for meaningful issues related to social and environmental justice, rather than a single party or candidate.
+The project is ongoing and will adapt for the long haul.

 WorkinginStudio.jpg